mstflotfy/mstflotfy.github.io/_posts/Dev/2021-3-9-git-gitHub-very-beginner.md

     Now test.md exists on both branches master and conflict yet it has conflicting content on each.

- 7. Try to merge the `conflict` branch into the master branch
+ 7. Try to merge the `conflict` branch into the master branch.

     ```

      $ git merge conflict

     ```